Muqattaʿat: Enigmatic / obscurative

 Ahsan ur Rehman (2013) claims that there are phonological, syntactic and semantic links between the prefixed letters and the text of the chapters.
 Abd Allah ibn Abbas and Abdullah ibn Masud, are said to have favored the view that these letters stand for words or phrases related to God and His Attributes.
 The original significance of the letters is unknown.
 Tafsir (exegesis) has interpreted them as abbreviations for either names or qualities of God or for the names or content of the respective surahs.
 The general belief of most Muslims is that their meaning is known only to God.
-The Arabic word for "Gayab" is غَائِب (ghāʔib), meaning "absent" or "missing".
+The Arabic word for "Ghayb" is غَائِب (/ɣāʔib/), meaning "absent" or "missing".
 In the context of Al-Ghayb (الغيب), it refers to the unseen, hidden, or concealed.
 It can also be used to describe something that is lost or vanished, divine, which is known as "Gayb".
-Some people refer to it as angelic numerology or to the very significant, divine hidden meaning of the letters.
-However, this is one of the profound secrets of the Quranic divine openings.